Solar Reflectance Index – HDG Primer

 How Hot Will the Surface Get?

 Solar Reflectance Index (SRI) is one consideration in choosing building materials.
 This measure lets you know how hot the surface is likely to get in the presence of direct sunlight.
-This is relevant for decking surfaces that may get too hot for human comfort.
-Think pool surround and bare feet – human or canine.
-But, walkable barefoot comfort isn’t the only consideration.
+This is especially relevant for decking surfaces that may get too hot for human comfort.
+Think pool surrounds and bare feet—human or canine.
+But barefoot comfort isn’t the only consideration.

 Solar Reflectance Index (SRI)